-To illustrate, here is some code that expects an external resource named people.csv to be available to the code:
+To illustrate, here is some code that expects an external resource named people.

 '''

 print('Do this first')

 try:

 open('people.csv')

 except FileNotFoundError:

 print('Cannot find file named people.csv')

 except Exception as e:

 print(e)

 else:

-print(e)
+print('Show this if there is no exception.')

 finally:

 print('This is in the finally block')

 print("This is outside the try...except...else...finally")

 '''